aniket-mish/tags/README.md

 **_Ray_**

-I'm using Ray to scale and productionise our ML application
+I'm using Ray to build the scalable ML application

 ```python
 import ray